geikha/hydra-docs-v2/content/docs/learning/video-synth-basics/_index.md

 osc(5,-0.126,0.514).rotate().out()
 ```

-Pixelate the output of the above function:
+We can expand the patch, pixelating the output of the above function:
 ```hydra
 osc(5,-0.126,0.514).rotate().pixelate().out()
 ```

+---

+## Function glossary

+See the [interactive function reference](../../reference) for a glossary of all the functions.